diebolo/WakeOnLAN-Bot/README.md

 # WakeOnLAN-Bot

+My fork lets the bot keep trying for connection if no connection is immediately made (my RPi took a little longer to startup while pm2 already started this node).
+Also fixed some substitution bugs where it wouldn't run.
+Not all functions are working correct, but wake does work nicely.

+The rest of tarun5060s readme:

+---

 This is a simple Discord bot that can be used to wake up a computer using Wake-On-LAN (WOL).
 It also includes some additional commands such as ping and uptime, and the ability to evaluate and execute arbitrary code.
 Big thanks to [m4](https://github.com/m4tonoob/) for helping me with the JS part.